jbham/law_dr/README.md

  # Who would use this software?

  * If you are familiar with CTAKES, then this project would sure add value.
+ * Whoever deals with medical records, such as Lawyers, doctors, insurance companies, etc, and wants to extract medical information.
  * If you know Java, Python and Javascript along with different frameworks ReactJs and FastAPI.
 Also, it would help if you are familiar with AWS setup.

 # AWS Tecnologies used: